 Sponsor: Ms. Coker

 This is a dynamic and effective student organization that helps young people become leaders and address important personal, family, work, and societal issues through family and consumer sciences education.
 Students may run for chapter office, attend exciting and uplifting leadership meetings, and conduct projects for competition and receive recognitions.
 Students may join the first month of school and the first two weeks of each quarter.
-Meeting on Club Day in Room #1009. http://www.madison.k12.ga.us/
+Room #1009. http://www.madison.k12.ga.us/schools/mcms/clubsandorganizations/fccla/

 MADISON COUNTY MIDDLE SCHOOL FFA was honored as #1 IN THE NATION in the 2016-2017 school year!

 Madison County Middle FFA offers students the opportunity to become more involved in the school and community, compete in contests, develop leadership skills, attend meetings, go on trips, and, of course, HAVE FUN!!
-After school meetings and club day meetings are scheduled for each month.
-Monthly newsletters will be sent to members to keep everyone up to date on events, meetings, and contests.
-NOTE: In order to be a member of FFA, you MUST be enrolled in Agricultural Science class.
-Please check with your House Counselor or Advisement Teacher to be sure you are enrolled! http://www.madison.k12.ga.us/
+After school meetings are scheduled for each month.
+Schedules for contests, meetings, and events can be found in the Ag room.
+Come by the Ag room for an FFA form today!

 MC Fishing Team